How to start a nonprofit

 (2) Your business idea is not profitable to reach and serve at scale and will require subsidies;

-(3) You have a better chance to secure philanthropic capital than venture capital;
+(3) You have a better chance of securing philanthropic capital than venture capital;

-(4) You have access to a labor pool willing to receive below-market pay in exchange for the reward of mission alignment.
+(4) You have access to a labor pool willing to receive below-market pay for the reward of mission alignment.

 Volunteer